breno-sapucaia/express-typescript/README.md

-# Use this template for you backend
+# Use this template for you node backend

-An template for your back end to start coding without need to worry with patterns
+An template for your back end to start coding without need to worry with linters

 ## Runninng